flexera-public/policy_engine_training/10_debugging/README.md

   })
 ```

-The variable `template` represents each value of the list we're iterating through.
-The keys we're referencing for `template` in the return statement look to be the correct keys that *should* contain the data.
+The variable "template" represents each value of the list we're iterating through.
+The keys we're referencing for "template" in the return statement look to be the correct keys that *should* contain the data.
 This must mean the list we're iterating through is a list of items that lack these keys.

 What is the list we're iterating through?
-It looks like `policy_lesson_list`, *which is not the correct list*.
+It looks like "policy_lesson_list", *which is not the correct list*.
 We're supposed to be iterating through the list of policy templates we retrieved from Flexera's APIs.
-Let's fix this by changing the _.map statement to the below:
+Let's fix this by changing the \_.map statement to the below:

 ```javascript
   policy_templates_with_lessons = _.map(policy_templates, function(template) {